ProjectShreyapeyyala/Project-2/README.md

 Realtime Election Voting System
 ===============================

-This repository contains the code for a realtime election voting system.
-The system is built using Python, Kafka, Spark Streaming, Postgres and Streamlit.
+In this repository we has the code for realtime voting system.
+We have used technologies like Python , Kafka, Spark Streaming , Postgres and for dashboard creation used Streamlit.
 The system is built using Docker Compose to easily spin up the required services in Docker containers.

 ## System Architecture
 ![system_architecture.jpg](images%2Fsystem_architecture.jpg)